tarwn/lessthandot-hugo/blogs/content/posts/2012-12-05-scalability-is-easy-to-get.md

 ### The Evolving Assumption

-Somewhere along the way I found 30 clients to be a great improvement and didn&#8217;t test other options.
+Somewhere along the way I found 30 clients to be a great improvement and didn't test other options.
 Then I made some assumptions about a retry policy.
 Then I tweaked that retry policy until the error rate disappeared.
 My assumptions made sense at the time, so I never questioned where they were leading me.

-When I found a winning combination for my retry rate, I didn&#8217;t realize I was missing other, better options:
+When I found a winning combination for my retry rate, I didn't realize I was missing other, better options:

 <div style="text-align: center; font-size: .8em; color: #666666">
   <img src="http://tiernok.com/LTDBlog/Scalability/Graph_07.png" alt="Graph - 30 Clients, 300 Requests, 100rpm, Retry Policy #1B vs 4A-C" /><br /> 30 Clients, 300 Requests, 100rpm, Retry Policy #1B vs 4A-C
 </div>

-What&#8217;s worse, is that trail of assumptions along the way was never re-validated.
+What's worse, is that trail of assumptions along the way was never re-validated.
 I concluded with a 6.5x improvement, but is that still accurate?

 <div style="text-align: center; font-size: .8em; color: #666666">
   <img src="http://tiernok.com/LTDBlog/Scalability/Graph_08.png" alt="Graph - 1-50 Clients, 300 Requests, 100rpm, Retry Policy #1B" /><br /> 1-50 Clients, 300 Requests, 100rpm, Retry Policy #1B